CHEER-Hub/cheerkf/docs/integrationthrust.md

 ---

-STARR-GOV v1 demonstrates how **policy design features—timing, scale, and allocation basis—profoundly influence mitigation outcomes**, providing evidence for designing disaster funding programs that are both effective and equitable.
+Final Mark: STARR-GOV-V1 demonstrates how **policy design features—timing, scale, and allocation basis—profoundly influence mitigation outcomes**, providing evidence for designing disaster funding programs that are both effective and equitable.

 ---

 ## Notes
-- We will use consistent naming going forward: **STARR V0**, **STARR-DBI**, **STARR-GOV v1**
+- We will use consistent naming going forward: **STARR V0**, **STARR-DBI**, **STARR-GOV-V1**
 - Links above should point to the correct GitHub tags/branches
 - For now, this serves as a quick reference outline